Elijah was sitting in his reserved booth at Jardin.

 Virgil walked behind Arsene as they navigated a narrow set of stairs deep in the bowels of Jardin.
-Arsene had Robin slung over their shoulders, who had yet to wake up after returning from the veil.
+Arsene had Robin slung over their shoulders, who had passed out seconds after returning from the veil.

-Virgil hadn’t anticipated being cut off by Arsene during her and Robin’s escape from the Jardin.
-Virgil hadn’t had a clear idea of where exactly she planned on taking Robin after she broke Todd’s wrist, but she wanted to be well clear of the Strip before cops showed up.
+Virgil hadn’t had a clear idea of where exactly she planned on taking Robin after she broke Todd’s wrist, but Virgil wanted to be well clear of the Strip before cops showed up.
 Arsene had assured her the pigs wouldn’t be a problem.

 “Don’t you worry your head, little ghost.
 You and your friend are in no danger here.”
-Virgil could not place Arsene’s accent although she was fairly certain it wasn’t French.
+Virgil could not place Arsene’s accent although she was fairly certain it wasn’t French or Laotian.

-Arsene had walked towards Robin and Virgil slowly and with their hands up and then picked Robin up like she was a sleeping kitten off the linoleum floor of the service area behind Jardin‘s dance floor and Arsene gently laid her over their shoulders.
+Arsene had walked towards Robin and Virgil slowly and with their hands up and then picked Robin up like she was a sleeping kitten and gently laid her over their shoulders.
 Arsene was still in their mod girl outfit.
 Arsene’s face was lined and their hair was starting to gray, but their tan, muscular shoulders carried Robin without noticeable burden.

 Arsene didn’t even wrinkle their dress.